RickNog/09-WeatherApp/README.md

 # 09-WeatherApp

-In this project, built Angular application that allows a user to search for weather data using the [OpenWeatherMap](http://openweathermap.org/) in a similar fashion to the following screenshot.
+In this project, I built an Angular application that allows a user to search for weather data using the [OpenWeatherMap](http://openweathermap.org/) in a similar fashion to the following screenshot.

 <img src="http://i.imgur.com/vLI7hzb.png" />